YingLiu4203/old-dev-blog/_posts/2017-9-11-Angular-Forms-note.md

 In reactive forms, the data model is immutable.
 Changes in UI are handled by exteranl services that always create a new data model.
 In template forms, form control objects are created by Angular directives and changes are made to mutable component class properties via `ngModel`. `ngModel` is not used in reactive forms.
 To avoid "changed after checked" errors, directives take more cyucles to build the control tree, therefore template forms are aynchronous.
 You need to wrap tests  in `async()` or `fakeAsync()` to get values.

+A nice thing of Angular reactive form is its ability to build forms dynamically from metadata.

 ## 3.2.
 Core Reactive Form Classes
 There are four core reactive form classes:
 * `AbstractControl` is the abstract base class for other three.